deezee30/rv_core/README.md

 ---

 ### TO DO
-- OOP Command API for managing CommandSender and Permissible properly
-- OOP Title API revolving around CorePlayer
-- OOP Hologram API
+- Possible command API (with injectors)
 - Item glow
-- boss bar management
+- Boss bar management
+- Guns
-- tab list
+- Tab List
-- ping
+- PGM
-- OOP Mongo API revolving around CorePlayer
+- Server networking (Netty, Bungee and Sockets)
+- Remove NMS, OBC and Reflection code and replace with ProtocolLib